Meadowlarke/Bibliography/Bibliography.md

 267: Discrimination of souds from noise.

+##### Jenson, Richard d'A. "Birdsong and the Immitation of Birdsong in the Music of the Middle Ages and the Renaissance." _Current Musicology_ 40 (1985): 50-65.

+I want to read this, but I haven't.

 ##### Jones, Jeannette Dibernardo.
 "Imagined Hearing: Music-Making in Deaf Culture."
 In _The Oxford Handbook of Music and Disability Studies,_ edited by Neil William Lerner, Jopseph Nathan Strauss, Blake Howe, and Stephaie Jense-Moulton, 54-72.
 Oxford: Oxford University Press, 2016.